ahmdtaha/constrained_attention_filter/README.md

 * We did not write localization evaluation code.
 We used the matlab code released by [CAM](https://github.com/zhoubolei/CAM) in Tables 1  and 3.
 We used the python code released by [ADL](https://github.com/junsukchoe/ADL) in Table 2.
 Feel free to evaluate L2-CAF localization with other evaluation codes.
 * The softmax and Gaussian filters are released upon a reviewer request.
-The current Gaussian filter implementation is hard-coded to support 7x7 attention filter.
+The current Gaussian filter implementation is hard-coded to support only 7x7 attention filter.
  It is straight forward to extend it for any odd filter-size (e.g., 13x13).
 However, for even filter-size I think more changes are required.
 The last conv layer in standard architectures is 7x7.
 So the current configuration should cover most typical case-scenario.